nherman21/INFO201_finalproject/README.md

 # INFO201_finalproject

-Contributors: Nicole Herman, Paul Joonyup Sok, Rajeshwari Viswanathan, Annujin Ider
+Contributors: Nicole Herman, Paul Joonyup Sok, Rajeshwari Viswanathan, Anuujin Ider

 For our INFO 201 Final Project, we are choosing to analyze Spotify's Top Songs.